 After the initial shock of my diagnosis, I read a lot about prostate cancer, and quickly calmed down.
 (Samuel Nock, who comments on this blog occasionally, was quite helpful in that regard, sending me all sorts of reassuring information about the disease.)
 Prostate cancer is the slowest-growing, most easily treatable form of cancer.
 In fact, many believe that the disease is over treated, and many doctors who get it don't even follow their own advice and get treatment, opting for "watchful waiting" instead.

 I ended up speaking to two more doctors.
 The first, at Sloan Kettering, recommended a prostatectomy.
 But the side effects from that operation (a higher chance of incontinence and impotence) seemed pretty grim.
 Plus, I didn't like the doctor.
 I got the strong sense that he was showing off the entire time for the young female Spanish doctor who was accompanying him on his rounds.

 The second doctor worked at Procure, which specializes in proton therapy, a type of radiation which has fewer side effects.
 Protons, as opposed to the photons which are used in traditional radiation, just dissipate after they hit the target, and don't pass through the rest of the body before exiting.

 By that point I had pretty much made up my mind to go with proton therapy anyway, and the doctor I met there, Henry Tsai, helped confirm that decision.
 He was both extremely knowledgeable and down to earth, the combination you want in a physician.
 And he didn't oversell the treatment.
-He also didn't give the impression that he was rushing me into anything, even telling me that I could wait a year, two years, even three years before treatment and probably not have to pay a price, though he didn't recommend that.
+He also didn't give the impression that he was rushing me into anything, even telling me that I could wait a year, or two, or even three, before treatment and probably not have to pay a price, though he didn't recommend that.

 I didn't want that uncertainty hanging over my head, so I moved the process forward.